-[This is the second post in a four-post blog series in which we’ll address common pain points clients face while planning a visual merchandising campaign as well as multiple solutions to address these challenges.
-See our first post entitled “Getting the Best Design Without Blowing the Budget” here.]
+“Merchandising Plan Ideas for the Ultimate Path to Purchase” is the second post in a four-post blog series called “Challenges When Planning a Visual Merchandising Campaign” in which we address common pain points clients face while planning merchandising display campaigns as well as solutions to address these challenges.
+Check out the other posts:

 We humans are locked in.
 We’ve got a smart fridge reminding us to pick up milk, we ask our voice assistant to check the weather, and we can access every review online about a product without having to leave the couch.